Français

 Support to the former Yugoslav Republic of Macedonia to accede the Convention

 The former Yugoslav Republic of Macedonia approached the secretariat requesting assistance with acceding to the Convention.
-In addition to the Guide to Implementing the Convention, developed in response to this and other requests, several national activities are being planned thanks to Swedish support.
+In addition to the Guide to Implementing the Convention, developed in response to this and other requests, several national activities took place thanks to Swedish support.